mimuw-jnp2-rust/project-mikolaj-wasiak-mikolaj-pirog/README.md

 - allowing the nodes to store a string,
 - more algorithms,

+## Code walkthrough
+The three meaningfull parts of our application are graphs, step algorithms and the whole drawing using egui_tetra.
+We encountered little problems of rusty nature - the whole process of producing the code was rather pleasant.
+The biggest challenge was how to approach the modularization.
+As of now, we do not claim that our approach is the best and final. //todo

 ## Libraries
 Petgraph for graphs structures, egui_tetra for graphics. egui_tetra is a wrapper for egui, a gui library, and tetra, a library for development.